pdfminer/pdfminer.six/docs/source/topics/converting_pdf_to_text.rst

 Spaces need to be inserted between characters because the PDF format has no notion of the space character.
 A space is inserted if the characters are further apart that the `word_margin` (W in the figure).
 The `word_margin` is relative to the maximum width or height of the new character.
-Having a larger `word_margin` creates smaller words and inserts spaces between characters more often.
-Note that the `word_margin` should be smaller than the `char_margin` otherwise all the characters are seperated by a space.
+Having a smaller `word_margin` creates smaller words and inserts spaces between characters more often.
+Note that the `word_margin` should be smaller than the `char_margin` otherwise none of the characters will be separated by a space.

 The result of this stage is a list of lines.
 Each line consists a list of characters.
 These characters either original `LTChar` characters that